f-o-a-m/kepler/hs-abci-docs/nameservice/tutorial/Tutorial/Nameservice/08-Application.md

 import Tendermint.SDK.Modules.Bank (Bank, bankModule)
 ~~~

 At this point we need to simply list the modules we want to use in our application.
-We only require that if a module is declared as a dependency by another (via the `deps` type variable in the `Module` type), then that requires that the dependency be inserted below that module.
-For example, since `Nameservice` depends on `Bank`, we must `Bank` after `Nameservice`.
+We only require that if a module is declared as a dependency by another (via the `deps` type variable in the `Module` type), then that dependency should be inserted below that module.
+For example, since `Nameservice` depends on `Bank`, we must list `Bank` after `Nameservice`.
 Similarly since `Bank` depends on `Auth`, we must list `Auth` after `Bank`:

 ~~~ haskell